Șerban Cantacuzino

 Șerban Cantacuzino ([ʃerˈban kantakuziˈno]), (1634/1640 – 29 October 1688) was a Prince of Wallachia between 1678 and 1688.

 Biography

-Cantacuzino took part in the Ottoman campaign which ended in their defeat at the Battle of Vienna.
+Șerban Cantacuzino was a member of the Romanian branch of the Cantacuzino noble family.
+He was forced to take part in the Ottoman campaign which ended in their defeat at the Battle of Vienna, despite sympathizing with the Holy League.
 According to Gaster (1911) it was alleged that he conceived the plan of marching on Constantinople to drive the Ottoman Empire out of Europe, the western powers having promised him their moral support.

 Cantacuzino introduced maize to Wallachia and present-day Romania, in time the staple food—it was not yet extensively cultivated during his reign.
 He agreed to the establishment of various printing presses, and ordered the famous Romanian edition of the Bible (the Cantacuzino Bible), first published in Bucharest (1688).
 Through his influence also the Slavonic language was officially and finally abolished from the liturgy and the Romanian language substituted for it.
 He founded the first Romanian school in Bucharest.
 He also built the Cotroceni Monastery and the Șerban Vodă Inn.